 Become Your Own Stock Analyst - Stock Research for Beginners

-Stocks are a standard investment option, and stock statistics show that the global market cap reached a record $95 trillion during 2020.
+Stocks are a standard investment option, and stock statistics show that the global market cap reached a record $95 trillion in 2020.
 However, for you to get the most out of your stock investment, you'll need a bit of know-how when it comes to how to research stocks.